defndaines/kiroku/golden-poppy.md

-# Golden Poppy Book Awards
+# Golden Poppy Book Award

 The members of California Independent Bookseller Alliance [CALIBA] present The Golden Poppy Book Awards to recognize the most distinguished books written by